Arkan: Early

 Only days after the 1990 Croatian multi-party election, Ražnatović, who was the leader of the Delije (hooligan supporters of the football club Red Star Belgrade), was present at the away game against Croatian side Dinamo Zagreb at Stadion Maksimir on 13 May, a match that ended in the infamous Dinamo–Red Star riot.
 Ražnatović and the Delije, consisting of 1,500 people, were involved in a massive fight with the home team's football hooligans, the Bad Blue Boys.
 On 11 October 1990, as the political situation in Yugoslavia became tense, Ražnatović created a paramilitary group named the Serb Volunteer Guard.
 Ražnatović was the supreme commander of the unit, which was primarily made up of members of the Delije and his personal friends.

 In late October 1990, Ražnatović traveled to Knin to meet representatives of the SAO Krajina, a Serb break-away region that sought to remain in FR Yugoslavia, as opposed to the Croatian government that seceded.
 On 29 November, Croatian police arrested him at the Croatian-Bosnian border crossing Dvor na Uni along with local Dušan Carić and Belgraders Dušan Bandić and Zoran Stevanović.
 Ražnatović's entourage was sent to Sisak and was charged with conspiracy to overthrow the newly formed Croatian state.
 Ražnatović was sentenced to twenty months in jail.
 He was released from Zagreb's Remetinec prison on 14 June 1991.
 It has been claimed that the Croatian and Serbian governments agreed on a DM1 million settlement for his release.

-In July 1991, Ražnatović stayed for some time at the Cetinje Monastery, with Metropolitan of Montenegro Amfilohije Radović.
-His group of men, fully armed, were allowed to enter the monastery, where they served as security.
-Ražnatović's group traveled from Cetinje to the Siege of Dubrovnik.
-On his return from Dubrovnik, he was again a guest at Cetinje.
+In July 1991, Ražnatović stayed for some time at the Cetinje Monastery with Metropolitan of Montenegro Amfilohije Radović.
+His group of men, fully armed, were allowed to enter the monastery, where they served as security before travelling to the Siege of Dubrovnik.